Adjunct Faculty Policies and Procedures

-- The Teaching and Learning Forum have a syllabus guideline page to assist in the development of the syllabi for your courses.
+- The Center for Excellence in Teaching and Learning has a syllabus guideline page to assist in the development of the syllabi for your courses.

 - Depending on your department, textbook selection may or may not rest with the faculty member.
 For common courses, a department may require a specific textbook.